Generic selectors

 “Know More Mole Removal”

-Skin tags are harmless, soft bumps in skin folds from friction and collagen overgrowth; removal is quick when irritated or for cosmetic reasons.
+Skin tags (acrochordons) are harmless, soft, stalked growths that form in skin folds from friction and collagen overgrowth; skin tag removal is quick — usually by snip excision, electrocautery or radiofrequency — when they’re irritated or cosmetically bothersome.

-• What they are: Tiny, soft, stalked growths (2–5 mm; sometimes ≥1 cm); usually painless and benign.
+• What they are — tiny soft stalked growths (2–5 mm; sometimes larger); painless and benign

-• Common sites: Neck, armpits, groin, eyelids, under breasts—areas where skin rubs.
+• Common sites — neck, armpits, groin, eyelids, under the breasts — where skin rubs

-• When to remove: Irritation from clothing/jewelry, repeated bleeding, cosmetic bother, or diagnostic doubt.
+• When to remove — irritation from clothing/jewellery, repeated bleeding, cosmetic bother, or diagnostic doubt

 “Know More Skin Tags”

-• How they spread: Direct touch, shared items (towels/razors), public floors, and self-spread from shaving or picking; risk rises with cuts and moisture.
+• How they spread — direct touch, shared items (towels/razors), public floors, and self-spread from shaving or picking

-• When to see a doctor: Rapid growth, pain/bleeding, facial/nail/genital sites, diabetes/immunosuppression, or uncertain diagnosis.
+• See a doctor if — rapid growth, pain/bleeding, facial/nail/genital sites, or diabetes/immunosuppression

 “Know More WARTS"

-• Who it affects: More common in darker skin tones; often appears from puberty and increases with age.
+• Who it affects — more common in darker skin (Fitzpatrick IV–VI); often starts at puberty and increases with age

-• What it looks like: Smooth, round, dark-brown/black flat or papular spots (1–5 mm) on cheeks, eyelids, face, neck, chest, back.
+• What it looks like — smooth, round, dark-brown/black spots (1–5 mm) on cheeks, eyelids, neck, chest

 “Know More DPN”

-• Warts: Human papillomavirus (HPV) spread via skin contact/shared items; micro-trauma, moisture, and low immunity raise risk.
+• Warts — HPV, spread by contact/shared items; micro-trauma, moisture and low immunity raise risk

-• Skin Tags (Acrochordons): Friction in skin folds, obesity/insulin resistance, age, pregnancy hormones, and family history.
+• Skin tags — friction in folds, obesity/insulin resistance, age, pregnancy and family history

-• DPN (Dermatosis Papulosa Nigra): Genetic predisposition in darker skin; often appears after puberty; photoaging and friction contribute.
+• DPN — genetic predisposition in darker skin; photoageing and friction contribute

-• When to seek care: Rapid growth, bleeding, pain, color change, facial/nail/genital sites, or uncertain diagnosis.
+• When to seek care — rapid growth, bleeding, pain, colour change, or facial/nail/genital sites

 “ Know More DPN”

-• Expert evaluation: Dermoscopy ± biopsy distinguishes benign lesions from those needing removal.
+• Expert evaluation — dermoscopy ± biopsy distinguishes benign lesions from those needing excision

 “Book a Online Consultation.”

-• Excision/shave/punch: Preferred for raised or suspicious moles; allows histopathology.
+• Excision / shave / punch — preferred for raised or suspicious moles; allows lab testing (histopathology)

-• Electrocautery/CO2 laser: Precise destruction for recalcitrant sites; cautery seals vessels.
+• Electrocautery / laser — precise destruction for stubborn sites; cautery seals vessels

-• Low-energy cautery or Er:YAG/CO2 laser: Ethnic-skin protocols to limit post-inflammatory pigmentation.
+• Low-energy cautery or Er:YAG/CO₂ laser — ethnic-skin protocols to limit post-inflammatory pigmentation; aggressive cryotherapy avoided

 “Book a Online Consultation.”

-Removal smooths skin, relieves irritation, stops snagging/bleeding, enables cancer checks, and boosts confidence—with minimal downtime and scarring.
+Mole, wart and skin tag removal smooths the skin, relieves irritation, stops snagging and bleeding, enables cancer checks where needed, and boosts confidence — with minimal downtime and scarring.

-• Cosmetic clarity: Cleaner contours and even tone; makeup sits better and shaving is easier.
+• Cosmetic clarity — cleaner contours and even tone; makeup sits better, shaving is easier

-• Comfort & function: Ends rubbing on clothing/jewelry, shaving nicks, and recurrent bleeding or pain.
+• Comfort & function — ends rubbing on clothing/jewellery, shaving nicks and recurrent bleeding

-• Hygiene & spread control: Wart clearance reduces viral spread to other sites or people.
+• Spread control — clearing warts reduces viral spread to other sites or people

-• Low-downtime options: Snip/cautery, cryotherapy, CO2/Er:YAG laser—chosen to suit lesion type and skin tone.
+• Low-downtime options — snip/cautery, cryotherapy or CO₂/Er:YAG laser, chosen to suit lesion and skin tone

-• Precision & safety: Dermoscopic mapping, sterile technique, and scar-minimizing methods.
+• Precision & safety — dermoscopic mapping, sterile technique and scar-minimising methods

 “Book a Online Consultation.”

-• Common, short-term effects: Redness, swelling, pinpoint bleeding, mild soreness, tiny scab (3–7 days).
+• Common & short-term — redness, swelling, pinpoint bleeding, mild soreness, a tiny scab (3–7 days)

-• Laser risks: Temporary darkening/lightening (PIH/PHI), rare burn or blister—strict SPF lowers pigment shifts.
+• Laser risks — temporary darkening/lightening (pigment change), rare burn or blister — strict SPF lowers this

-• Excision/cautery risks: Infection (rare), small scar or keloid in scar-prone areas (chest/shoulders), stitch marks.
+• Excision/cautery risks — rare infection, a small scar or keloid in scar-prone areas (chest/shoulders)

-• Wart-specific: Possible recurrence or spread without full clearance and hygiene measures.
+• Wart-specific — recurrence or spread without full clearance and hygiene

 “Book a Online Consultation.”

-• Back-to-routine: Desk work same/next day for most; avoid heavy exercise/sauna 24–48 h.
+• Back to routine — desk work same/next day; avoid heavy exercise/sauna 24–48 hours

-• When to call: Increasing pain, pus, fever, spreading redness, or darkening that persists.
+• Call your doctor if — increasing pain, pus, fever, spreading redness, or persistent darkening

 “Book a Online Consultation.”

-• What drives cost: Lesion type/number/size, site (face vs body), technique (laser, cautery, cryo, excision), and anesthesia.
+• What drives cost — lesion type/number/size, site (face vs body), technique (laser, cautery, cryo, excision), anaesthesia

-• Add-ons: PRP to speed healing (optional), histopathology/biopsy if indicated, premium dressings, follow-ups.
+• Add-ons — PRP to speed healing (optional), histopathology/biopsy if indicated, follow-ups

-• Value & safety: NABH-compliant facility and an experienced, board-certified surgeon reduce complications and pigment changes.
+• Value & safety — an accredited facility and board-certified surgeon reduce complications and pigment change

 “Know Your Cost.”

-• Safety First: NABH-grade protocols, asepsis, ethnic-skin settings to reduce PIH, keloids, and scarring.
+• Safety first — NABH-grade protocols and ethnic-skin settings to reduce PIH, keloids and scarring

-• Natural Outcomes: Scar-minimizing closures, SPF-led pigment control, clear aftercare and follow-ups.
+• Natural outcomes — scar-minimising closures, SPF-led pigment control and clear aftercare

 “Confirm Your Appointment”

-Allure Medspa, led by board-certified Dr. Milan Doshi, is Mumbai’s top centre for mole, wart, skin tag & DPN removal with NABH safety and advanced lasers.
+Allure Medspa, led by board-certified Dr. Milan Doshi, is a trusted Mumbai centre for mole, wart, skin tag and DPN removal, with NABH safety, dermoscopy/biopsy and advanced lasers.

-• Dermoscopy & Biopsy: Lesion mapping and histopathology when indicated for E-E-A-T–aligned care.
+• Dermoscopy & biopsy — lesion mapping and histopathology when indicated

-• Ethnic-Skin Protocols: Parameters tailored to reduce PIH/keloid risk and protect darker skin tones.
+• Ethnic-skin protocols — settings tailored to reduce PIH/keloid risk and protect darker skin

 “Confirm Your Appointment”